respeecher/auto-odoo/README.md

 # Auto Odoo

-Quickly configure a production Odoo server with SSL and backups.
+Quickly configure a production Odoo server in a secure way with backups.

 To run a production Odoo server, you need to run the server itself, a database, and a reverse proxy to terminate SSL.
 Furthermore, you need to get an SSL certificate, and you need to implement a backup system.
 Finally, you should make all this start automatically when your machine boots.
+Oh, and you should probably set up a firewall to restrict access to Odoo to your organization's network.

 Auto Odoo aims to make this all as simple as possible to set up while being as simple and transparent as possible itself.
 (This README is much longer than all the code making up Auto Odoo.)